-For transport of the machine the flailhead should be set parallel to the arms and the carriage moved to its furthermost position on the tank side of the machine, the dipper arm can then be fully folded into the main arm and the latter positioned horizontally as illustrated below.

-In this position the unit is both stable and compact, and in the case of front mounted machines will offer the driver maximum forward visibility during transportation.
+For machine transport the flail head should be set parallel to the arms and the carriage moved to its furthermost position on the left hand side of the machine; the dipper arm can then be fully folded into the main arm and the latter positioned horizontally as illustrated opposite.
+In this position the machine is not only stable and compact but also offers maximum forward visibility to the driver for ease of transportation and manoeuvrability.